 My name is Maria Alejandra and I am from Chile.
 My family and I arrived in Australia in 2011.
 Initially, I kept busy taking care of Catalina, my only child.
 During this time, my English was poor and I couldn’t get a job.

 I tried to sell my jewellery in different markets around Melbourne, but this task was too complicated for me at that time.

 Then I started to clean some houses near where Catalina went to school.
 I did this for a year.
 I then got Australian residency and started to study English at Holmesglen TAFE.
 Eventually, I found SisterWorks.

-My life changed because learning English is so important to improving my life in this country.
+My life changed because learning English improved my life in this country.
 Through SisterWorks, I found more, and better opportunities for my family and me.

 SisterWorks has helped me make connections and work with people who have helped me in different ways.
 I have had access to business workshops, design labs and relevant information—all of which has greatly improved my life.

 I have created my own jewellery brand called KELKAY, which means “necklace” in an indigenous Chilean language.
 I now stock my products in local homeware, interior design and gift shops around Melbourne.
 Additionally I run jewellery making and design workshops for youngsters from home, as well as workshops for women at the Flemington Community Centre, among other places.

 Also, I have my own Spanish School: Learn, pay and speak Spanish in a fantastic enviroment with Maria.
 La Escuelita de Maria is a Spanish School for children in Ashburton Community Centre.

 “I am so happy and independent now, and I want to say thanks to SisterWorks for this big change—to make me an entrepreneur and and also an Empowered Woman”